jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Functional-Service-Terms-of-Service.md

 **1.** **Service Content**

-1.1 For the purposes of the Terms, the “Service" means: JD Cloud provides you with the Function Service, related technologies and network support services as displayed on the website [www.jdcloud.com](https://www.jdcloud.com/index).
+1.1 For the purposes of the Terms, the "Service" means: JD Cloud provides you with the Function Service, related technologies and network support services as displayed on the website [www.jdcloud.com](https://www.jdcloud.com/index).

 1.2.
 The services provided by JD Cloud must comply with these Service Terms.